Christmas Eve (Christianity) and related observances.

 1713 – The second Irish parliament of Queen Anne sits from 25 November to this date.
 The Whig Alan Brodrick is elected Speaker for the second time (having served 21 September 1703 to 19 May 1710), in place of John Forster, after a stormy contest with the government’s Tory nominee, Sir Richard Levinge.

-1810 – John O’Connell, politician, is born in Dublin.
+1810 – Birth of politician, John O’Connell, in Dublin.
 He was one of seven children (the third of four sons) of the Irish Nationalist leader Daniel O’Connell and his wife Mary.
 He followed his father as a member of parliament and leader of the Repeal Association.

-1918 – Birth of Willie Clancy, an Irish uilleann piper.
+1918 – Birth of uilleann piper, Willie Clancy.
 Clancy was born into a musical family in Miltown Malbay, Co Clare.
 His parents both sang and played concertina, and his father also played the flute.
-Clancy’s father had been heavily influenced by local blind piper Garret Barry (d.
-1900).
+Clancy’s father had been heavily influenced by local blind piper Garret Barry.

 1963 – Idle Wild Airport is rededicated as JFK Airport on this date in 1963 in memory of John F. Kennedy.

 1973 – Two members of the IRA and a Protestant civilian were killed in a bomb attack on a public house in Monaghan Street, Newry, Co Down.
 The bomb was being planted by the IRA and exploded prematurely.